se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 </html>
 ```

-The one unique thing in the above example is the `<my-app>` element, as that’s not an element you would regularly use in a web-based application.
-Angular’s goal has always been to extend the vocabulary of HTML, and it does so by allowing you do define your own tags.
+The one unique thing in the above example is the `<my-app>` element, as that’s not an element you would normally use in a web-based application.
+Angular’s extends the vocabulary of HTML by allowing you do define your own tags.
 These custom tags are known as components.

 Let's now look at some TypeScript code that defines the `<my-app>` component.